phockett/ePSdata/source/cite.rst

 Dataset
 -------
-Each ePSdata page corresponds to a dataset, with a unique DOI, and citation details at the foot of the page.
+Each ePSdata webpage corresponds to a dataset, with a unique DOI, and citation details at the foot of the page.
+Each webpage originates as a Jupyter Notebook, which employs `ePSproc <https://epsproc.readthedocs.io>`_ to process and visualise an ePolyScat dataset; these all share the DOI, and are packaged together and uploaded to a `Zenodo <https://zenodo.org>`_ repository.
+(Zenodo is hosted by CERN, and follows `Open Science <https://about.zenodo.org>`_ and `FAIR principles <https://about.zenodo.org/principles/>`_.)

 These have the general form, following [DataCite], in Bibtex format:
   @data{datasetName,